Before we can start on a design, we need to understand a lot of things:

 You can “pin” almost any image from any website to pinterest by “sharing” the picture from your device and then choosing “pinterest”.

-On phones/tablets, just install the Pinterest app.
+On phones/tablets, just install the Pinterest app, and you’ll be able to “share’ any pictures you like on the internet to your Pinterest board.
 On desktops, we recommend you get the “pinterest browser button“.
 This adds a little button to your browser which allows you to save/pin any image from any website to your pinterest in two clicks.

 - E.g. you can create one board for your favourite façades, one for bedrooms you like, one for landscaping etc. You can also add comments to each “pin” explaining what you like/don’t like in each image.